kadir-gunel/iceceng23/README.md

 - The shared code can work between different dimensional data :
   - provided data (see WMT Vectors folder)
   - on your data (as long as it is in matrix form)
+- <ins>Be aware that Julia is column major not row major like Python</ins>

 ## Toy Data